 Louisiana isn’t known for the beautiful displays of fall colors that our northern friends experience, but that doesn’t mean we don’t still see the leaves change colors.
 Believe it or not, Louisiana does have some beautiful fall foliage, you just need to know when and where to look.
 The folks over at Smoky Mountains have predicted when each state will reach its peak fall foliage, so you can plan an epic road trip for prime leaf-peeping.
 They just released their 2022 season predictions, so now we know when you can expect parts of Louisiana to break out in a colorful sea of reds, oranges, and yellows.
 Check out this interactive map to know when to see fall colors in Louisiana.

 To learn more about the fall foliage prediction dates and when you will see fall colors in Louisiana, visit the Smoky Mountains website.

 Are you looking forward to the cooler temperatures?
-Let us know your thoughts on fall in the comments below!
+What’s your favorite thing to do in the fall?
+Let us know your thoughts on fall in the comments!

 If you want to get outside and view some of the best fall colors in Louisiana, head on this fall foliage road trip!
 Happy fall, y’all!